Alex Mould: Early life and education

-Alex Mould's parents were W. J. Kwesi Mould of Jamestown, Accra and Felicia Awurafua Gsell of Ejuratia located in Kwabre in Ashanti.
+Alex Mould's parents were W. J. Kwesi Mould of Jamestown, Accra and Felicia Awurafua Gsell of Ejuratia in Kwabre, Ashanti.
 W. J. Mould was a businessman and a nationalist who was active in Ghana's pre-independence movements, and had attended the 1945 Pan-African Congress in Manchester as a representative of the Gold Coast Farmers Association.
 In 1947, W. J. Mould was the second individual after George Grant to make a financial contribution for the formation of the United Gold Coast Convention.
 Alex's sister, Betty Mould-Iddrisu, has served in government as Minister for Education and also Attorney-General and Minister for Justice.

 Mould attended Accra Academy from 1973 to 1978 and Accra High School from 1978 to 1980 for O-Level and A-Level qualifications respectively.
 Mould's father died and was buried in 1980.
 He proceeded to the Kwame Nkrumah University of Science and Technology.
 There, he earned a bachelor of science degree in 1985 in chemical engineering.
 Mould enrolled at the College of Petroleum Studies, Oxford where he obtained a postgraduate diploma in Oil Marketing and Economics in 1989.
 In 1994, Mould earned a Master of Business Administration degree in Finance, Accounting and Decision Science from J. L. Kellogg Graduate School, Northwestern University, Illinois.

 Career

-After graduating from the Kwame Nkrumah University of Science and Technology, Mould was posted to do his one-year national service at the newly created Ghana National Petroleum Corporation in 1985.
-After service, he was employed by the corporation as a Chemical engineer.
+After graduating from Kwame Nkrumah University of Science and Technology, Mould was posted to undergo a one-year national service at the newly created Ghana National Petroleum Corporation in 1985.
+After service, he was employed by the corporation as a chemical engineer.
 He rose through the ranks to become a special assistant to the CEO of GNPC in the area of marketing.

-In 1997, Mould resigned from the corporation and was appointed as a senior associate at Structured Trade Finance Americas of UBS Investment Bank from 1997 to 1999.
+In 1997, Mould resigned from GNPC and was appointed as a senior associate, Structured Trade Finance Americas of UBS Investment Bank from 1997 to 1999.
 He moved banks and was employed as associate director of Commodity Finance at Standard Chartered Bank in New York from 1999 to 2001.
-Mould was moved to the Ghana branch of Standard Chartered Bank in 2001.
-He remained the Executive Director and Co-Head of the Wholesale department till 2008.
+Mould was moved to the Ghana branch of Standard Chartered Bank in 2001 as executive director and co-head of the wholesale department.
+He remained in this role until his exit in 2008.